pantherale0/SendSpinAndroid/README.md

-# SendSpin Android Player
+# Sendspin Android Player

-An Android **SendSpin** client that acts as a synchronized network audio **player** and optional **controller**.
+An Android **Sendspin** client that acts as a synchronized network audio **player** and optional **controller**.
-It connects to a SendSpin-compatible server over WebSocket, receives timestamped PCM or Opus audio frames, performs clock synchronisation and jitter buffering, and plays audio in tight sync with other devices.
+It connects to a Sendspin-compatible server over WebSocket, receives timestamped PCM or Opus audio frames, performs clock synchronisation and jitter buffering, and plays audio in tight sync with other devices.

 <img src="ui.png" alt="UI Screenshot" width="50%">